microsoft/WhatTheHack/044-AzureIntegrationServices/Coach/Solution-01.md

       See [Microsoft.Web sites/functions](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/functions?tabs=bicep) for reference

-- Instructors can recommend the students to start working with the boilerplate Bicep files which can be found at [Student/Resources/Challenge-01](../Student/Resources/Challenge-01).

 - They can also refer to the [MS Learn Bicep tutorial](https://docs.microsoft.com/en-us/learn/modules/build-first-bicep-template/8-exercise-refactor-template-modules?pivots=cli) to guide them on how to author the files above.

-- Moreover, if they really challenged then you can give them snippets from the completed templates which can be found at [Coach/Solutions/Challenge-01/bicep](../Coach/Solutions/Challenge-01/bicep)

 - You should run the following Azure CLI command to deploy the Bicep templates as follows: